mahsankhan/marvelous-aspen/content/_index.md

   - actions:
       - label: Learn More
         url: /features
-    content: |-
+    content: >-
+      A secure and real-time platform for merchants to deal with crypto-payments and become enablers of a financially inclusive future that is fast, secure and comes at a minimal cost.
+    image: >-
+      /images/quant-network-launches-overledger-for-cross-blockchain-data-interoperability-768x430.jpg
+    section_id: hero
+    title: >-
       Your ultimate gateway to the crypto-world.
 Creating opportunities into the realm of crypto-payments.
 Leading crypto-payment solutions.
-    image: >-
-      /images/quant-network-launches-overledger-for-cross-blockchain-data-interoperability-768x430.jpg
-    section_id: hero
-    title: We are providing Fiat to Stable Coins Solution to Merchants
     type: section_hero
   - bg: gray
     featureslist: